 The rating might be a general rating on the overall lesson, or it may be more specific, such as asking the students to give a rating of how well they understood the concept or a rating of personal improvements.

-One Word is another quick but effective closing activity that can be used at the end of any lesson.
+One Word is another quick but creative lesson-closing activity that can be used at the end of any lesson.

-As a follow-up, you may like to choose three of the shared words with the whole class at the start of the next lesson.
+As a follow-up, choose three of the shared words with the whole class at the start of the next lesson.

 Explore 17 fun formative assessment ideas students love as much as teachers do!